 Most courses are mixed ability.
 Depending on your experience, you will have the opportunity to develop your art and individuality.
 Beginners will follow a set programme to acquire their skills, while improvers and intermediate learners will agree their own targets with the tutor.
 Each course content is versatile and tutors may prioritise several techniques, artists or subjects at different times.
 Please contact email@example.com and ask to be put in touch with the curriculum leader, if you would like further information on a particular course content.

-Please note that for the academic year 2021-22, Etching and Printmaking courses will run on Wednesdays, daytime and evening.
+Please note that for the academic year 2022-23, daytime Etching and Printmaking courses will run on Wednesdays and evening courses will run on Tuesdays.

 Equipment and materials

 Materials for etching classes will normally be discussed during the first session of the course and we recommend that you do not purchase specialist equipment until you have agreed the list with the tutor.
 You are asked to bring any materials you already have to the first session.
 Please note that quality etching and printmaking equipment can be a substantial investment; talk to your tutor as soon as possible if you have concerns about additional costs for your course.

 Etching and Printmaking courses take place in an art room with specialist equipment and materials.
 There is a separate area for processes involving chemicals.
 All equipment must be used under supervision of the tutor.
 Our learners’ wellbeing and safety is our prime concern and we ask that you work with us to ensure safe working practices.

 There is enough room at shared tables for students to work safely.
 Access to the acid room is restricted.
 Other procedures e.g. rota to use the sinks, hotplates etc. will be agreed at the first session.

 All learners are expected to participate in cleaning up at the end of the session.
 There are cleaning/sanitising facilities in the classroom for your convenience.